vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Sun, Aruña, Nikumbha, Yama, Yamunā, Saturn, and Sun's queen Chāyā, seven metres, Dhātā, Aryamā and other deities;

-gift of horse at end of yrata; HV I. 777-778 (from Vi.
+gift of horse at end of vrata; HV I. 777-778 (from Vi.
 Dh.)
 Turāyana--From Anuśāsana 103.
 34 it appears that Bhagiratha

 performed it for 30 years.
 Pāṇini V. I. 72 has 'Pārāyana turāyaṇa - cāndrāyaṇam vartayati'; SK. explains Turā yana as some Yajña.
 Ap.
 Sr. S. II, 14 dilates on TurāyaList of rratas